chrispalaskas/cardano-skepsis-toolbox/README.md

 # cardano-skepsis-toolbox
-A cardano-cli based toolbox written in Python
+A cardano-cli based toolbox written in Python.
+Cardano-node must be running and environment paths exported.

 Toolbox for various cardano related operations.
 1. Send native tokens/nfts to a number of addresses or staking addresses
 2. Monitor a payment address for incoming payments and return tokens or refunds
+3. Withdraw rewards from pool
+4. Send ADA simple transaction

 Installation:
 1. Install Python3: sudo apt install python3